 - Put your shopping away at the back of the cupboard so that older produce is used up first.
 Then you won't throw away food because it's passed its use-by date.

-- Label leftovers so that you know when they should be eaten by.
-Cool as quickly as possible, ideally within one or two hours, and then store in the fridge.
+- Label leftovers, so that you know when they should be eaten by.
+Cool as quickly as possible, ideally within one or two hours, then store in the fridge.

-"Preparing and cooking your own meals can be much cheaper than buying ready meals," says Su Taylor, who works for the Vegetarian Society.
+"Preparing and cooking your own meals can be much cheaper than buying ready meals," says Su Taylor from the Vegetarian Society.

 "Often we don’t feel like cooking in the evening after a busy day at work.
 A cheap and time-saving solution is to cook in bulk and freeze the leftover portions.